2021 Mayor's Water Challenge

 If you are a teacher or school administrator in East Baton Rouge Parish, please consider taking the pledge with your students.
 The school with the greatest amount of participation in this competition will receive special recognition from Mayor Broome and the bragging rights that come with being the most “water wise” school in East Baton Rouge Parish!

-Teachers: click here to begin the pledge and follow these instructions:
+Teachers: Take the pledge and follow these instructions:

-- When prompted to “search for your city” type in “Baton Rouge” and select the “Baton Rouge, Louisiana” option (even if your school is located in the city of Baker, Central, or Zachary).
+- When prompted to “search for your city,” type in “Baton Rouge” and select the “Baton Rouge, Louisiana” option (even if your school is in Baker, Central, or Zachary).

 - As you go through the pledge, explain to students what they are committing to in each section.

-- At the end, provide your email address and the number of students who are in your class and making the pledge.
+- At the end, provide your email address and the number of students who are in your class and taking the pledge.
+Both fields are required.

-For any questions about this competition, please contact Michael Lowe with the Department of Environmental Services at [email protected] or (225) 389-3240.
+For any questions about this competition, please email Michael Lowe with the Department of Environmental Services or call (225) 389-3240.